soxueren/atsd/api/sql/examples/case.md

   CASE
     WHEN LOCATE('//', tags.file_system) = 1 THEN 'nfs'
     ELSE 'local'
-  END AS 'fs_type'
+  END AS "fs_type"
-  FROM df.disk_used
+  FROM "df.disk_used"
 WHERE datetime > current_hour
   WITH ROW_NUMBER(entity, tags ORDER BY time DESC) <= 1
 ```